Fresh Floods Kill 66 In Northern Afghanistan - UrduPoint

 Fresh Floods Kill 66 In Northern Afghanistan

-Kabul, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) Fresh floods killed 66 people in Faryab province in northern Afghanistan, a provincial official said Sunday, in the latest deadly flooding to hit the country.
+Kabul, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) Fresh floods killed 66 people in northern Afghanistan, a provincial official said Sunday, after weeks of flooding that has inundated farms and villages and swept away swathes of communities.

-Hundreds of people have died in separate flash floods this month that have also swamped farmland in a country where 80 percent of the population depends on agriculture to survive.
+Hundreds of people have died in flash floods this month that have also swamped agricultural lands in a country where 80 percent of the population depends on farming to survive.

 The latest heavy floods hit multiple districts of Faryab province on Saturday night and "resulted in human and financial losses," said Asmatullah Muradi, spokesman for the Faryab governor, in a statement.